 · grocery/ hardware CASA ALFONSO

-A very strange place, part old-fashioned grocers part hardware, run by Mr Grumpy.
+A very strange place, part old-fashioned grocers part hardware, run by a real Mr Grumpy.

 · bar/ restaurant MESÓN ISABEL II